 Lexington Four is required by state law (SC Code 59-63-235) to expel, for at least one calendar year, any student who brings a firearm (gun) to school, who has a firearm on school property, or who has a firearm while attending a school-sponsored or school-related activity on or off school property.
 A student who brings a firearm to school will be recommended for expulsion of at least one calendar year and will be referred to the Lexington County Office of the Department of Juvenile Justice or the appropriate law enforcement agency.
-In addition, administrators will file an incident report with the appropriate law enforcement agency and turn over all confiscated materials to that law enforcement agency.
+In addition, administrators will file an incident report with the appropriate law enforcement agency.
 The district will not provide educational services in an alternative setting to students expelled for firearms violations.